Tactical Combat Missions (Apocalypse)

 - If choosing to flee the battle or to possibly limit losing too many agents with a difficult battle, it is possible to terminate the mission.
 Press escape key (ESC) and if the message is: "0 Units Lost", click OK to safely quit the mission.
 If the number is not zero, then whoever is closest to the enemy will be left behind, hence, 'missing in action'.
 To limit loses, either quickly reposition agents closer to the blue-exit-tiles or proceed with the battle ...or accept your losses.

-- Recovery of dropped items, alien lifeforms, unconscious X-Com agents can only commence after successful completion of the battlescape mission.
+- Recovery of dropped items (need Cargo Module), alien lifeforms (need Bio-Transport Module), unconscious X-Com agents can only commence after successful completion of the battlescape mission.
 Retreat or escape will only recover what your troops have on their person.

 - Any unconscious unit will be prevented from becoming active again if any unit is standing on them.
 Large alien lifeforms only need one agent to stand on any part of the large red circle to keep them subdued.